Âéw¶¹´«Ã½

 Âéw¶¹´«Ã½ Journalism staff have close links with all forms of Leicestershire news media.
 Journalism staff have worked for — and continue to work for — most local newspapers and radio stations.
 This means our Journalism courses have unrivalled industry links with newspapers and radio stations in Leicestershire and the courses have an excellent reputation both regionally and nationally, allowing our students to win prestigious work experience placements for themselves.

-Students have access to facilities such as the dedicated computer suites in the Leicester Centre of Journalism and a newsroom, so that they can enhance their practical and professional skills further.
+You will have access to state-of-the-art facilities, including dedicated computer suites in the Leicester Centre for Journalism and a fully equipped newsroom, to enhance your practical and professional skills.

 Former graduates have gone on to work for some of the UK’s biggest media companies, including major newspaper groups, magazines, PR companies and the wider communications and digital media industries.